Elkantor/bscxx/README.md

 ## Prerequisite

-To be able to build this project, you need a compiler compatible with the last C++ 17 features, such as "filesystem".
+To be able to build this project, you need a compiler which supports the last C++ 17 features, such as "filesystem".
 So you'll need Visual Studio 17 or GCC 8 for example, at least, to be able to build this project from source.

 ## Installing / Getting started